 Spokane has no shortage of parks, but if you just want sheer natural beauty and plenty of local flora to wander among, then Finch Arboretum is the perfect destination to add to your itinerary.

 This 65-acre arboretum is filled with more than 2,000 labeled trees, shrubs, and flowers.
-Whether you want to check out what each and every plant is or not, the trails weaving through the park and the creek that flows through it are lovely and relaxing to explore.
+The trails weaving through the park and the creek that flows through it are lovely and relaxing to explore.

-While Bing Crosby was born in Tacoma, Washington, he moved to Spokane when he was three-years-old.
+While Bing Crosby was born in Tacoma, Washington, he moved to Spokane when he was 3 years old.
 If you can’t watch “White Christmas” without humming along, a visit to the Bing Crosby Collection at Gonzaga University might be in order.

 The collection includes about 200 items from Crosby’s life and career, ranging from records to photos to books.
-If you dig on what you see at Gonzaga University, there is even more memorabilia on display at the Bing Crosby House at 508 East Sharp Avenue, and it’s got free admission as well.
+If you enjoy what you see at Gonzaga University, there is even more memorabilia on display at the Bing Crosby House at 508 East Sharp Avenue, and it has free admission as well.